Bernard W. Kearney: Post World War I

 Kearney at time of appointment to command New York's 53rd Brigade.

 He continued his National Guard service after the war, commanding the 105th Infantry Regiment as a colonel, and the 53rd Brigade as a brigadier general.
 He retired from the National Guard in 1940.

 Active in veterans organizations, Kearney served as National Commander of the Veterans of Foreign Wars from 1936 to 1937.

 World War II

 During World War II Kearney commanded a brigade in the New York Guard, the volunteer organization that performed the New York National Guard's stateside functions while National Guard soldiers were serving overseas.

 Post World War II

 When the 27th and 42nd Infantry Divisions were fielded in New York as part of the National Guard's post-war reorganization, Kearney was recalled from retirement, promoted to major general, and assigned as commander of the 27th Division.
-He retired again in 1948.
+He retired again in 1948 and was succeeded as division commander by Ronald C. Brock.